Insults and interruptions mar first Trump-Biden debate

 “He panicked or he looked at the stock market,” Biden said of Trump, who has pushed for states to reopen their economies and played down the threat of the pandemic.

-“A lot of people died and a lot more are going to die unless he gets a lot smarter, a lot quicker,” Biden said.
+“You should get out of your bunker and get out of the sand trap and ... the golf course and go in the Oval Office and (put) together Democrats and Republicans, and fund what needs to be done now to save lives,” Biden said.

-Trump objected to Biden using the word “smart” and defended his approach on the pandemic.
+Trump touted his decision to restrict travel from China, where the virus was believed to have originated, early this year and defended his approach on the pandemic.
 “We have done a great job.”

-Biden also brought up a recent report that Trump had called members of the military “losers” and “suckers.”
-Biden, whose son Beau died of cancer, had served in the military.

-“He was not a loser, and he was a patriot,” Biden said.

-The two contenders did not shake hands as they entered the debate, adhering to protocols on social distancing because of the coronavirus.
+Biden took the step two days after the New York Times reported Trump paid just $750 in federal income taxes in 2016 and 2017 - and none in 10 of the previous 15 years - following years of reporting steep losses from business enterprises.
+Trump had long sought to keep his personal financial records secret.

+In the debate, Biden said Trump had managed to game the tax code so that “he pays less tax than a schoolteacher makes.”

-DEFENDING COURT PUSHTrump defended his effort to swiftly fill a U.S. Supreme Court seat, saying “elections have consequences” and he had the right despite Democratic objections.
+The two also sparred over Trump’s effort to swiftly fill a U.S. Supreme Court seat after the death of liberal Justice Ruth Bader Ginsburg this month.Defending his nomination of Judge Amy Coney Barrett to fill the seat, which would cement a 6-3 conservative majority on the nation’s highest court, Trump said “elections have consequences” and he had the right despite Democratic objections.

-“I will tell you very simply we won the election, elections have consequences.
-We have the Senate and we have the White House and we have a phenomenal nominee respected by all,” Trump said in defense of his nominee, conservative Judge Amy Coney Barrett.
+“I will tell you very simply we won the election.
+We have the Senate and we have the White House and we have a phenomenal nominee respected by all,” he said.

 Democrats have argued Republicans are being hypocritical for moving quickly to fill the seat given they had blocked then-President Barack Obama’s nomination to the Supreme Court in 2016, arguing it should wait until after that November election.

-Biden’s taxes showed that he and his wife Jill paid more than $346,000 in federal taxes and other payments for 2019 on an income of nearly $985,000 before seeking a refund of nearly $47,000 they said they had overpaid the government.

-Reporting by John Whitesides; Additional reporting by Steve Holland and Trevor Hunnicutt; Writing by Will Dunham and Michael Martina; Editing by Soyoung Kim and Howard Goller
+Reporting by John Whitesides; Additional reporting by Steve Holland, Doina Chiacu and Trevor Hunnicutt; Writing by John Whitesides; Editing by Soyoung Kim and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.